parkchamchi/parkchamchi.github.io/_posts/2023-09-20-glossysnake-a-justification.md

 #### Fine-tuning of ChatGPT

 To lessen the token usage and failure rates, the [fine-tuning](https://platform.openai.com/docs/guides/fine-tuning) was needed.
-Thankfully the corpora to be grinded to the machine was all of the public domain.
+Thankfully the corpora to be grinded to the machine were all of the public domain.
 The texts used are:

 - Aesop's Fables as Romanized by Phaedrus with Literal Interlinear Translation (1833)
 - Eduard in Schottland, oder die Nacht eines Flüchtlings (1804)